 – 1 teaspoon vanilla extract

-1. First step, turn on the waffle iron.
+1. The first step, turn on the waffle iron.

 2. To make the batter, whiz all the ingredients together in a blender until smooth.